 "They didn't penetrate the metal good enough with the weld," he said.
 "I think it's a huge safety concern."

 The National Highway Traffic Safety Administration (NHTSA) has now launched an investigation into frame welding on a quarter-million 2018 and 2019 Wranglers, following complaints about questionable welds.

 Jeep forums have hundreds of posts about this topic.

-This follows a recall of some 2018 models for possible steering failure due to bad welds on the front track bar, a condition that enthusiasts say can lead to what they call a "death wobble" while driving at highway speeds..
+This follows a recall of 18,000 2018 and 2019 9models for possible steering failure due to bad welds on the front track bar, a condition that enthusiasts say can lead to what they call a "death wobble" while driving at highway speeds..

-But restorer Roy Carl says it's worth having someone inspect your 2018 - 2019 Wrangler, if you have have noticed any particularly questionable welds.
+But restorer Roy Carl says it's worth having someone inspect your 2018-19 Wrangler if you have have noticed any particularly questionable welds.